gsudre/lab_notes/082-summary_baseline_prediction.md

 I only ran this for the 2 class scenarios, as I didn't think it'd be fair to run externalizing and medication variables in the 4 and 3-class cases.

-For the 2-class case, we get ROC AUC up to X for inatt and X for hi.
+For the 2-class case, we get ROC AUC up to .78/.7 for inatt and .63/.73 for hi, depending on how we ensemble the domains.

 These are the training/testing splits in each domain (neuropsych was further divided to avoid additional imputation):